What is the difference between Ferritic, Austenitic and Martensitic Stainless Steels?

 Austenitic Stainless Steel

 Austenitic stainless steels contain austenite, a form of iron which can absorb more carbon than ferrite.
 Austenite is created by heating ferrite to 912 degrees C, at which point it transitions from a body centred cubic crystal structure to a face centred cubic crystal structure.
-Face centred cubic structures Ferrite can absorb up to 2% carbon.
+Face centred cubic structures can absorb up to 2% carbon.

-When austenite cools, it generally reverts back to its ferrite form, which makes austenite crystals difficult to utilise at anything below the extreme temperatures of a smelting furnace.
+When austenite cools, it generally reverts back to its ferrite form, which makes austenite difficult to utilise at anything below the extreme temperatures of a smelting furnace.
 Austenite can be forced to retain its crystal structure at low temperatures with the inclusion of chemical additives, such as the nickel and manganese found in many austenitic stainless steels.

-Cementite is form of iron which contains even more carbon than ferrite and austenite.
+Cementite is a form of iron which contains even more carbon than ferrite and austenite.
 Cementite contains up to 6.67% carbon.
 Because of its increased carbon content, cementite is hard and brittle, and its presence is usually a byproduct, rather than by design.
-Cementite commonly occurs in steels when excess carbon, such as carbon which cannot be absorbed into ferrite, must be used for the formation of crystals.
+Cementite commonly occurs in steels when excess carbon, such as left-over carbon which cannot be absorbed into ferrite, must be used for the formation of crystals.